scihant/CTShowcase/readme.md

 The classes provided with CTShowcase should be sufficient for most applications, but in case you want to add different highlight effects, that's easy to do as well.

 Just create a new class conforming to the `CTRegionHighlighter` protocol and use it as the highlighter of the `CTShowcaseView` instance.
-Check the comments in the code to find out what the `drawOnContext(_:targetRect)` and  `layerForRect(_:)` methods in the protocol should do.
+Check the comments in the code to find out what the `draw(on:targetRect:)` and  `layer(for:targetRect:)` methods in the protocol should do.